-The Pennsylvania Turnpike 2018 Traffic and Revenue Forecast Study prepared by CDM Smith dated April 20, 2018 (the "2018 Traffic Study"), together with a "bring down" letter developed by CDM Smith dated April 29, 2019 (the "2019 Bring Down Letter" and, together with the 2018 Traffic Study, the "Traffic Study") is attached hereto as APPENDIX F.
+The Pennsylvania Turnpike 2018 Traffic and Revenue Forecast Study prepared by CDM Smith dated April 20, 2018 (the "2018 Traffic Study"), together with a "bring down" letter developed by CDM Smith dated April 29, 2019 (the "2019 Bring Down Letter") and a "bring down" letter developed by CDM Smith dated May 29, 2020 (the "2020 Bring Down Letter"), together with the 2018 Traffic Study and the 2019 Bring Down Letter, the "Traffic Study") are attached hereto as APPENDIX F.

-Total adjusted gross toll revenue is estimated to increase from \$1.1 billion in Fiscal Year 2016-17 to \$4.8 billion by Fiscal Year 2048-49, representing 4.7% average annualized growth.
-Traffic data for the Fiscal Year ended May 31, 2018 indicates a 7.7% increase in adjusted gross toll revenue, with an increase in traffic volume of 0.2%, as compared to the same period in Fiscal Year ended May 31, 2017.
-Unaudited traffic data for the first nine months of Fiscal Year 2019 indicates a 10.3% increase in adjusted gross toll revenue, with an increase in traffic volume of 1.8% as compared to the same period in Fiscal Year 2018.
+Total adjusted gross toll revenue is estimated to increase from \$1.2 billion in Fiscal Year 2017-18 to \$5.1 billion by Fiscal Year 2049-509, representing 6% average annualized growth.
+Traffic data for the Fiscal Year ended May 31, 2019 indicate a 10.9% increase in adjusted gross toll revenue, with an increase in traffic volume of 2.0%, as compared to the same period in Fiscal Year ended May 31, 2018.
+Preliminary, unaudited traffic data for the Fiscal Year 2019-20 indicate a 3.5% decrease in net fare revenue, with an 11.2% decrease in traffic volume, as compared to Fiscal Year 2018-19 which decreases in traffic and revenue are attributable to mitigation efforts related to the COVID Pandemic.
 See APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION - CERTAIN FINANCIAL INFORMATION - Five-Year Financial History."
 The Traffic Study should be read in its entirety for a full description of the assumptions and methodologies used to develop such forecasts.
 The Commission believes that it will have sufficient revenue to meet the debt, capital and operational obligations of the Commission in future years.
 See "CERTAIN RISK FACTORS" herein and APPENDIX F - "TRAFFIC AND REVENUE STUDY."